mariusaarsnes/it2810-webutvikling-h17-prosjekt-4-group-50/README.md

 below illustrates how the different aspects of the stack interact with each other.

 ![alt text](images/image.png "Image of our MEAN stack")

+Write about Data her: structure and a little bit about MongoDB.

+Write about design:

 ### File Structure <a name="FileStruct"></a>